extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 will use the values from the default configuration.

 .. note::
-    Once the required parameters are added to the user-defined fabric, they cannot be modified or deleted.
+    Once the required configuration parameters are added to the user-defined fabric, they cannot be modified or deleted.
-    To modify/update the mandatory values create a new fabric and define the parameters for this fabric.
+    To modify/update the mandatory parameter values, create a new fabric and then define the parameters required for this fabric.

-Creating a new IP Fabric with user-defined parameters
+Creating a new IP Fabric with user-defined configuration parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Use the ``bwc dcf fabric add fabric=<fabric_name>`` command to create a new fabric